 Further Information: http://easterventure.sa.scouts.com.au/

-Contact: Send expressions of interest to Michael Woodward at Woodward27@adam.com.au
+Expressions of Interest: (including logbook) to Michael Woodward at Woodward27@adam.com.au

 Scouts SA Bushwalking Team

 The Scouts SA Bushwalking Team exists to provide these adventurous and diverse bushwalking opportunities to Scouts and Leaders of all backgrounds.
 We achieve this through a commitment to providing extensive training to recognised standards.
 We’re committed to creating opportunities for all people to explore the landscapes locally, nationally and internationally.